servetti-polito/neubot/doc/neubot.1.rst

 **neubot privacy [-Pt] [-D setting=value] [-f database]** Manage privacy settings.
-When invoked without options, this command prints the privacy settings value.
+When invoked without options, this command prints the current privacy settings values.

   Accepts the following options:

     -D setting=value
-      Set privacy setting value.
-When value is *0* the privacy setting is "off", otherwise it is "on".
+      Turn on (nonzero) and off (zero) the specified privacy setting.

       Note: this command just modifies the database: you have to restart Neubot to make changes effective.
 To modify privacy